Digital Medicine: Digital Health, Plus Evidence, Plus Humility

 The significance of context changed into additionally emphasized through neurosurgeon Jonathan Pomeraniec, who referenced Harvey Cushing’s famous quote, “A health practitioner is obligated to recall more than a diseased organ, extra than even the complete man – he needs to view the person in his international.”
 (As an aside, a Cushing quote is needed in all neurosurgery talks, a good deal as a Fuller Albright quote is essential in endocrinology lectures, and a Francis Peabody [if in Boston] or William Osler [everywhere else] quote is wanted in any dialogue of the exercise of medicine.)

-Perakslis additionally emphasized the significance of balancing benefit and risk from using virtual technology, asking, “how will we maintain the positive energy [associated with digital] from main to harm?”
+Perakslis additionally emphasized the significance of balancing the benefits and risks of using virtual technology, asking, “How will we maintain the positive energy [associated with digital] from main to harm?”
 He specifically emphasized the need for aspiring fitness tech entrepreneurs in Silicon Valley and elsewhere to familiarize themselves with “the subculture of bioethics and evidence” wherein physicians and scientists are steeped, a fluency he regarded to treat as desk stakes for engagement with healthcare stakeholders.
-Not best is that this the proper aspect to do, he argued; however, it’s within the first-class interest of the marketers, who need to realize, Perakslis said, “you may get to monetization without evidence.”
+Not only is that this the proper aspect to do, he argued; however, it’s also within the first-class interest of the marketers, who need to realize, Perakslis said, “you may get to monetization without evidence.”

 Relevance